Chr4st/Chr4st/README.md

 ### Hi there, I'm Christ - aka Chr4st 👋

-## I'm a Student, Web and Pocketmine Developer!!
+## I'm a Student, Web Developer, Java and Pocketmine Developer!!

 🔭 I am currently working on a Pocketmine Plugin